-The State of Chinese Americans Survey provides important implications for promoting greater equity and inclusion of Chinese Americans.
-The diversity of Chinese Americans calls for proactive research and education in order to design equitable and inclusive policies, programs, and services.
+The State of Chinese Americans Survey provides important context for promoting greater equity and inclusion of Chinese Americans.
+The diversity of Chinese Americans calls for proactive research and education to design equitable and inclusive policies, programs, and services.
 Not all Chinese Americans will have the same set of experiences and needs.
-Our findings also highlight significant marginalization and hardship in the Chinese American community as a whole, despite individual differences among respondents.
-As such, policymakers must discern the opportunities and challenges associated with their respective areas in American society and how Chinese Americans might be impacted.
-Moreover, Chinese Americans are active political participants, and the importance of including their voices and perspectives in political discourse and decision-making should be emphasized.
+The findings also highlight significant marginalization and hardship in the Chinese American community as a whole, despite individual differences among respondents.
+As such, policymakers must discern the opportunities and challenges associated with their respective areas in American society and how related policies may affect Chinese Americans.
+Moreover, Chinese Americans are active political participants, and policymakers should put a greater emphasis on their perspectives and voices in political discourse and decision-making.